ros-navigation/navigation2/nav2_smac_planner/README.md

 The SmacPlanner is a plugin for the Nav2 Planner server.
 It includes currently 3 distinct plugins:
 - `SmacPlannerHybrid`: a highly optimized fully reconfigurable Hybrid-A* implementation supporting Dubin and Reeds-Shepp models (legged, ackermann and car models).
  - `SmacPlannerLattice`: a highly optimized fully reconfigurable State Lattice implementation supporting configurable minimum control sets, with provided control sets for Ackermann, Legged, Differential and Omnidirectional models.
-- `SmacPlanner2D`: a highly optimized fully reconfigurable grid-based A* implementation supporting Moore and Von Neumann models.
+- `SmacPlanner2D`: a highly optimized fully reconfigurable grid-based A* implementation supporting 8-connected neighborhood models.

 It also introduces the following basic building blocks:
 - `CostmapDownsampler`: A library to take in a costmap object and downsample it to another resolution.